 Astronomy has always been a fascination.
 When I was in Grade 4 - and I'm old enough that that was the final year of the one-room schools where I live - the teacher invited me up to the front to teach a series of lessons on astronomy during science period.

-I certainly have other abiding interests.
+I certainly have other abiding preoccupations.
 I'm a fairly fanatical oldtimers hockey player, and will be until the various aches, pains, bangs and bruises overtake the fun.
-I played music full-time and that was the all-consuming organizing principle of my life for over two decades.
+I played music full-time for many years, and that was the all-consuming, organizing principle of my life for over two decades.
+I have long been interested in ancient history, human origins, spaceflight, dinosaurs…

 Beyond a few attempts at shooting the moon with my cell phone - which were not entirely unsuccessful, I have no real interest in astrophotography.